-Are you considering the Primary Arms SLx 1-10×28 for your rifle?
-I’ll review the optic completely and try to help you make a decision on if it’s the best choice for you!
+Is the Primary Arms SLx 1-10×28 on your radar for your rifle?
+Let’s dive deep into a comprehensive review to determine if it’s the right fit for you!

-Primary Arms makes a number of great scope options so how do you know which one is the right one for you?
-In this Primary Arms slx 1-10 review, I’ll dive into this scope to help you determine if it’s the right scope for your needs.
+Primary Arms makes many great scope options, so how do you know which one is right for you?
+In this Primary Arms SLx 1-10 review, I’ll dive into this scope to help you determine the right scope for your needs.

 Primary Arms SLx 1-10×28 Scope

-When considering what magnification you want for your LPVO you’ll want to make sure you get enough to accomplish your end goal.
+When considering what magnification you want for your LPVO, you’ll want to ensure you get enough to accomplish your end goal.

 When you’re looking for the perfect scope for your AR-10 or your bolt gun, you should want the highest level of magnification you can get with the least amount of target distortion, and I think this is where the Primary Arms SLX 1-10×28 shines.

-The 1-10×28 specifications are actually pretty impressive considering the $449.99 price point.
+The 1-10×28 specifications are pretty impressive, considering the $449.99 price point.
 The magnification and clarity of the optic are extremely solid.

 The full specification list can be seen on the Primary Arms product page.

-I honestly felt like I was holding a $700+ LPVO just based on the overall feel.
-A quick glance through the unmounted glass the reticle was crisp and clear.
+Based on the overall feel, I felt like I was holding a $700+ LPVO.
+A glance through the unmounted glass, the reticle was crisp and clear.

-I was inside so I didn’t get a good sight picture at the time but a good test wouldn’t happen until it was weapon mounted anyway.
+I was inside, so I didn’t get a good sight picture then, but a good test wouldn’t happen until it was weapon mounted anyway.

-The exterior construction of this LPVO is all metal including the turret caps.
+The exterior construction of this LPVO is all metal, including the turret caps.
 The scope adjustment ring and the full body of the optic is metal.
-While Primary Arms doesn’t tell you exactly what metal this is optic is made of it’s safe to say its aluminum and 7075 or 6065.
+While Primary Arms doesn’t tell you exactly what metal this optic is made of, it’s safe to say it’s aluminum and 7075 or 6065.

-Most reviewers don’t harp on weight on LPVO reviews and I won’t either.
-Typically guns that you want to throw an LPVO on isn’t going to be built to be extremely lightweight.
+Most reviewers don’t harp on the weight of LPVO reviews, and I won’t.
+Typically, guns you want to throw an LPVO on aren’t built to be extremely lightweight.

-The reticle choice is going to change a lot on this scope depending on what you want to do with it.
+The reticle choice will change much on this scope, depending on what you want to do with it.

 The reticle I have on my SLx 1-10 is the ACSS Griffin M10S Reticle.
-There is a lot going on with this reticle but it gives you plenty of flexibility for windage and elevation.
+A lot is going on with this reticle, but it gives you plenty of flexibility for windage and elevation.

 I’m a huge fan of the optics that use the chevron and while this one has the half-circle chevron and not just the plain chevron, I still like it a lot.
 It illuminates and helps me get on target easily and quickly.

-There are two parts of the reticle that illuminate and that are the half circle and the chevron, the two most important parts.
+There are two parts of the reticle that illuminate: the half circle and the chevron, the two most important parts.
 That makes this a partial illumination reticle.

 There are 7 regular brightness settings and two settings labeled with a “D” for daytime.

-Adjustments with this reticle aren’t all that necessary with the ACSS Griffin M10S Reticle providing more than enough markers for on the fly shot corrections.
+Adjustments with this reticle aren’t all necessary, with the ACSS Griffin M10S Reticle providing more than enough markers for on-the-fly shot corrections.

-The nice thing about the adjustments is you don’t need any tools, coins, or spent casings to make your adjustments to get your scope zero’d.
+The nice thing about the adjustments is you don’t need any tools, coins, or spent casings to make your adjustments to get your scope zeroed.